 If government laws or regulations change - or court decisions alter - the requirements in a way that impacts this document, this document will be construed to comply with the most recent government regulations or holdings.

 This document does not create legally enforceable protections beyond the protection of the background state and federal laws which frame such policies and codes, generally.

-Policy and procedures are effective August 15, 2023.
+This policy and procedure are effective on August 25, 2021.

 Appendix A